sablier-labs/lockup/README.md

 ### Technical decisions

-We use 18 fixed-point numbers for all internal amounts (`balance`, `ratePerSecond`, `withdrawable`, `refundable`) to avoid the overload of conversion to actual `ERC20` balances.
-The only time we perform these conversions is during external calls to `ERC20s` transfer/transferFrom, i.e. the deposit and extract operations.
-We need to either increase or reduce the calculated amount(`withdrawable` or `refundable`) based on the each asset decimals:
+We use 18 fixed-point numbers for all internal amounts and calcalation functions (`balance`, `ratePerSecond`, `withdrawable`, `refundable` etc.) to avoid the overload of conversion to actual `ERC20` balances.
+The only time we perform these conversions is during external calls to `ERC20`'s transfer/transferFrom, i.e. the deposit and extract operations as you can see in contracts.
+When we perform these actions, we need to either increase or reduce the calculated amount(`withdrawable` or `refundable`) based on the each asset decimals:

 - if the asset has fewer decimals, the transfer amount is reduced
 - if the asset has more decimals, the transfer amount is increased